krautrocker/PowerPlatformConnectors/independent-publisher-connectors/Bluesky (Independent Publisher)/README.md

 - **`GET /app.bsky.feed.getFeedSkeleton`** - Retrieve a skeletal version of a feed with minimal content.
 - **`GET /app.bsky.feed.getPosts`** - Retrieve a list of specific posts by their IDs.
 - **`GET /app.bsky.feed.getLikes`** - Retrieve a list of users who liked a specified post.
+- **`GET /app.bsky.feed.getQuotes`** - Retrieve a list of posts that quote a specific post.
+- **`GET /app.bsky.feed.getSuggestedFeeds`** - Retrieve a list of suggested feeds for the authenticated user.
+- **`GET /app.bsky.feed.getRepostedBy`** - Retrieve a list of users who reposted a specific post.
+- **`GET /app.bsky.feed.describeFeedGenerator`** - Retrieve metadata about the feed generator, including supported types and limits.
+- **`POST /app.bsky.feed.sendInteractions`** - Send an interaction (like or repost) for a specified post.

 ### Actor Endpoints